meilisearch/documentation/guides/introduction/quick_start_guide.md

 ## Add Documents

-To add documents to MeiliSearch you need to provide an [index](/guides/main_concepts/indexes.md) name and [documents](/guides/main_concepts/documents.md).
-The documents will be stored inside the given `index`.
-The index is created the first time you add documents to it.
+To add documents to MeiliSearch you must provide [documents](/guides/main_concepts/documents.md) in the form of `JSON objects`, as well as a name for the [index](/guides/main_concepts/indexes.md) where they will be stored.
+If you try to add documents to an index that doesn't already exist, an index with the given name is automatically created.
+It is also possible to create indexes manually using the [create index endpoint](/references/indexes.md#create-an-index).

-The documents will be used and returned when search queries will be performed on MeiliSearch.
+Documents are the basic building blocks of your database.
+Whenever you perform a search query on an index, MeiliSearch examines the data contained in your documents and returns the ones that match your query, in order of [relevancy](/guides/main_concepts/relevancy.html).

 Documents are represented in `JSON format`.